awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 Count of contacts placed into a queue\.

 **Contacts transferred in**
-Count of contacts transferred to a queue by an agent\.
+Count of contacts transferred to a queue by an agent using the CCP\.

 **Contacts transferred out**
 Count of contacts transferred out of a queue after being answered by an agent\.